-APPEAL OF EVALUATION
+6. APPEAL OF EVALUATION

-- 7.1 A faculty member may appeal the evaluation of the department head.
-Within five (5) working days of the faculty member's evaluation meeting, the faculty member may present the department head with a written description of what the faculty member considerers to be inaccurate interpretation or evaluation of the faculty member's achievements as presented in the Annual Activity Report.
-This written description may not exceed two pages (12-point font). - 7.2 The department head will re-review the faculty member's Annual Activity Report in light of the material presented in the two-page appeal.
-The department head will inform the faculty member in writing of the decision regarding the appeal before sending the faculty member's Annual Activity Report to the college dean.
-If changes are made to the evaluation form, the changes will be discussed with the faculty member and the faculty member will initial all changes made on the Evaluation Form.
+- 6.1 A faculty member may appeal the evaluation from the direct supervisor.
+Within five (5) working days of the faculty member's evaluation meeting, the faculty member may present the direct supervisor with a written description of what the faculty member considerers to be inaccurate interpretation or evaluation of the faculty member's achievements as presented in the Annual Activity Report.
+This written description may not exceed two pages (12-point font). - 6.2 The direct supervisor will re-review the faculty member's Annual Activity Report in light of the material presented in the two-page appeal.
+The direct supervisor will inform the faculty member in writing of the decision regarding the appeal before sending the faculty member's Annual Activity Report to the college dean.
+If changes are made to the evaluation form, the changes will be discussed with the faculty member and the faculty member will initial all changes made on the Evaluation Form. - 6.3 The two-page appeal document, the direct supervisor's letter regarding the appeal, and the faculty member's Evaluation Form will be stapled together and forwarded to the college dean. - 6.4 If a faculty member is not satisfied with the response of the direct supervisor to the appeal, the faculty member may request via a one (1) page letter (within 3 working days

-- 7.3 The two-page appeal document, the department head's letter regarding the appeal, and the faculty member's Evaluation Form will be stapled together and forwarded to the college dean. - 7.4 If a faculty member is not satisfied with the response of the department head to the appeal, the faculty member may request via a one (1) page letter (within 3 working days of receiving the department head's response) that the dean re-evaluate the faculty member's Annual Activity Report.
-The faculty member may not provide additional information beyond what is provided in the original two-page appeal. - 7.5 The dean will respond to this appeal via letter before sending the Annual Activity Report to the Vice President for Academic Affairs.
-The college dean may request that the department head re-evaluate the faculty member's Annual Activity Report or deny the appeal. - 7.6 Generally, the process of appeal should cease when the college dean renders a decision on the matter.
+- of receiving the direct supervisor's response) that the dean re-evaluate the faculty member's Annual Activity Report.
+The faculty member may not provide additional information beyond what is provided in the original two-page appeal. - 6.5 The dean will respond to this appeal via letter before sending the Annual Activity Report to the Vice President for Academic Affairs.
+The college dean may request that the direct supervisor re-evaluate the faculty member's Annual Activity Report or deny the appeal. - 6.6 Generally, the process of appeal should cease when the college dean renders a decision on the matter.
 However, the faculty member may continue to appeal the annual evaluation by requesting the Vice President of Academic Affairs (after the appeal to the college dean) and the President (after the appeal to the Vice President) evaluate the faculty member's performance.